cyberbotics/webots/docs/reference/background.md

 On the "bottom" face of the box, when viewed from the inside down the `-Y axis` with the `-Z axis` as the view up direction, the texture is mapped onto the face with the same orientation as the if image was displayed normally in 2D.
 The image format supported by the url fields are: JPEG or PNG.

-Similarly, the `*IrradianceUrl` fields specify a set of images that define another cubemap which is used for the light reflections on the shape materials [PBRAppearance](pbrappearance.md).
+Similarly, the `*IrradianceUrl` fields specify a set of images which define a second cubemap used for the light reflections on the [PBR appearances](pbrappearance.md).
 This cubemap is oriented in the same way as the background panorama (cf. description above).
 The image format should be [HDR](https://en.wikipedia.org/wiki/RGBE_image_format).
 This format allows to have light intensities bigger than 1.0.